sarahmwiser/react-app-design/week1/create-react-app/readme.md

 - webpack devServer to ```listen``` for changes in develop to run the build process and serve the updated files to the browser
 - jest and react-testing-library to support code and DOM tests

-In the project directory, run the command:
+> n the project directory, run the command:

 #### `npm start`